NZ Lower Carbon Footprint Milk Milk Sourced From NZ Farm Made from 100% Raw Milk Free Range Cows

 There are also unannounced customer and Ministry for Primary Industries audits conducted randomly to ensure compliance.

 Made from 100% Raw New Zealand Cow’s Milk

-The raw milk is standardised according to CODEX regulations.
+The 100% raw milk sourced from New Zealand is standardised according to CODEX regulations.

-Theland Farm Fresh Skim Milk Powder contains no colouring agents, sweeteners, thickening agents, gelatine, or preservatives.
+Theland Farm Fresh Skim Milk Powder contains no added colouring agents, sweeteners, thickening agents, gelatin, or preservatives.